-It’s the job of the owner of the website to find and remove XXS vulnerabilities since that’s where the malicious code lurks, infecting unwitting visitors.
+It’s the job of the owner of the website to find and remove XSS vulnerabilities since that’s where the malicious code lurks, infecting unwitting visitors.
 Asking people to protect themselves by avoiding suspicious websites doesn’t work in this case as these vulnerabilities affect all websites, trusted and untrusted ones alike.
-Fortunately, there are tools online you can download to scan websites to check for XXS vulnerabilities.
+Fortunately, there are tools online you can download to scan websites to check for XSS vulnerabilities.

 How to prevent a cross-site scripting attack

 - Install top-rated antivirus software on your computer

 - Set your software settings to update automatically